BIOL275-MSUM/eda-NathanSnell1/README.md

 website to be analyzed.
 Of the most interest to most scientists is the result of how well a species can reproduce.
 The reproduction success rate is measured in many different ways as organisms show different reproduction strategies.
-The penguins of this region show the strategy of completing their clutch.
-A clutch is a ground nest made by these penguins.
-A completed clutch has two eggs in them while an uncompleted clutch would have one or no eggs in the clutch.
-The likelihood of a completed clutch is determined by many variables.
+Birds employ a strategy of laying eggs then caring for their young until they can leave the nest.
+These nests are known as clutches and vary in size according to the species of bird and where the bird is located.
+For the penguins under research, completed clutch has two eggs in them while an uncompleted clutch would have one or no eggs in the clutch.
+The likelihood of a completed clutch is determined by many variables including climate, food availability, and competition (Enrich, 1988).
 One such variable includes the size of the body mass of the penguin.
-Research shows that an organism that weighs more than their counterparts is shown to have a lower probability to survive and reproduce.
-This is because their metabolisms are slower causing them to pack on unwanted fat.
-This in turn makes the organism slower and less likely to avoid predators.
-The variables that will be explored in this experiment is the species and mass of the penguin.
+Research shows that an organism that weighs more than their counterparts is shown to have a higher probability to survive and reproduce.
+This is because the reproductive process is metabolically taxing and once it is over these organisms have lost their fat stores.
+This means that those who have greater fat stores are more likely to have the energy to find food after reproducing.
+This improves the odds of that organism surviving and reproducing again (Hansen, 2013).
+It is for this reason the variables that will be explored in this experiment is the species and mass of the penguin.
 In this experiment, I will compare each of the penguin species to the percentage of completed clutches they have.
+My hypothesis is that there will be no significant difference between the mass distribution of the penguins and the percentage of incompleted clutch size.
 This will be analyzed using exploratory data analysis.

 ## Methods and Materials